about

 Thanks to Mike Corley for many reviews and suggestions that have helped improve this site.

-If you are relatively experienced with one programming language and want to learn about C++ or Rust, welcome aboard!
-Coverage of C# is shallow - more will come later.
+If you are relatively experienced with one programming language and want to learn about C++, Rust, or C# welcome aboard!
+Coverage of Python and JavaScript is much smaller, currently confined to the Bits Track.
 There are lots of details here.
 "Stories" and "Bites", accessed from the top menu, are designed to guide you through the learning process.
 Spending some part-time effort, looking at stories and code, and writing code, should help you to become reasonably fluent in about six months to a year, but you can start writing useful code much sooner than that.
 More experienced software developers will find relatively deep coverage of language features in the Bites, Stories, and their details dropdowns, and in code repositories.

 Figure 1.
 Stories and Bites